Stem Cell Therapy May Be The Cure For Spinal Cord Injury

 This new trial was published on the 9th of May 2018 in Science Translational Medicine, a team of international scientist led by the University of California San Diego School of Medicine successfully grafted stem cells back into a spinal cord without aggravating the immune system or reducing it in any way.

-The stem cells injected in the trial were accepted and survived long term without causing a tumour.
+The stem cells injected in the trial were accepted and survived long term without causing a tumor.
 Researchers also found that the same cells showed a long-term survival when injected into an injured spinal cord.

 Senior author Martin Marsala, MD, professor in the Department of Anesthesiology at UC San Diego School of Medicine and a member of the Sanford Consortium for Regenerative Medicine, said: “The promise of iPSCs is huge, but so too have been the challenges.
 In this study, we’ve demonstrated an alternate approach,”